 Money issues and poor mental health can go hand in hand.
 Mental health struggles mean that managing money can be hard, and worrying about the state of your finances can make your mental health worse.

 How do mental health struggles impact your finances?

-Taking control of your mental health and finances is a key step in moving forward.
-Start by improving your mental health – if you improve the state of your mental health, it will make managing your money easier.
+Taking control of your mental health and money situation is a key step in moving forward.
+Start by improving your mental health – if you improve the state of your mental health, it will make managing your finances easier.

 - Get enough sleep

 - Set aside time to take care of your needs (like creating a budget!)

 If you put time and care into improving your mental health, you will begin to feel a sense of control over your life and finances.